Azure/azure-data-pipelines/README.md

-12. The steps remain same for the [ECDC_Cases](https://github.com/Azure/azure-data-pipelines/blob/main/adf-templates/ECDCCases/ECDC_Cases.zip) pipeline except for the step 3 to create source linked service.
-Setup the source linked service for the ECDC pipeline as below:
+12. [Templates](https://github.com/Azure/azure-data-pipelines/tree/main/adf-templates) for other datasets are also available.
+You just have to change the source linked service as shown below for ECDC example.

 ![](https://github.com/Azure/azure-data-pipelines/blob/main/Images/Edit_Link_Service.png)

 ## Consumption of these datasets using Azure Synapse